 This bread pudding has the flavors of turkey stuffing, making it perfect for the holiday table or any time you’re serving poultry or craving stuffing.
 If you like, you can make this a vegetarian dish by substituting vegetable stock for the chicken stock.
 If your family has traditional add-ins to their stuffing, you can add them here.
 Or, throw tradition out the wind and add things that might never be in stuffing, like cooked carrots, frozen peas, or roasted red peppers.
 Or, top with shredded cheese that will melt on top.

-- 1 teaspoon salt adjust accordingly if stock is very salty
+1 teaspoon salt (if your stock is very salty, adjust this)

-- Let this mixture cool slightly.
-Meanwhile, heat the oven to 350°F.
+3. Let this mixture cool slightly.
+Meanwhile, heat the oven to 350° F.

-- Bake at 350°F until a small thin knife inserted in the center of the pan comes out clean, about 40 minutes.
+7. Bake at 350° F until a small thin knife inserted in the center of the pan comes out clean, about 40 minutes.
 The top will no longer be shiny and you should see a little bit of browning here and there.

 Recipe developed by recipe developer and Anolon® food blogger partner, Donna Currie, of Cookistry.